 Important: Replace YOUR_USERNAME

-with your actual username!
+with your actual username before saving!

 Restart SSH and Verify